SMARTHON/smarthon-docs-zh_TW/docs/smartplant/07Program.md

-# program Smarthon Plant Kit on micro:bit
+# How to program Smarthon Plant Kit on micro:bit

 To Program Smarthon modules with micro:bit, you need to add the Smarthon Plant Kit packages to the BBC micro:bit makecode platform and initialize it first.